 We’d like to thank Swoon Reads editor Kat Brzozowski for this blog post–it was originally posted on the Swoon Reads blog.
 Thanks, Kat, for letting us share it!

-Siobhan Vivian and I are so excited to present at Highlights this fall!
 Want to catch an editor’s eye?
 This blog post, which I wrote for the Swoon Reads blog, will help you do just that.

 As I read these pages, the same question popped into my mind every time: Does this story start in a scene?
 Many times, the answer was no. The story started with a few paragraphs of explanation about the character, or with a page that established setting, or with exposition, or with backstory.
 These stories were the hardest for me to enter, because instead of seeing the character in action right away, I was being given information about this world that I wasn’t ready to process.
 As interesting as backstory and exposition can be, it’s almost impossible to care about these background elements of story before we care about the character.